AgHHL/gHHL2024/hhlprover/README.md

 ### BigStepSequential.thy
   * Big-step semantics
   * Assertions for single process
-  * Hoare rules for discrete process
+  * Inference rules for discrete process

 ### BigStepContinuous.thy
-  * Hoare rules for ode and ode interrupt
+  * Inference rules for ode and ode interrupt

 ### BigStepParallel.thy
   * combination of traces
   * Assertions for parallel process
-  * Hoare rules for parallel without continuous assertions
+  * Inference rules for parallel without continuous assertions

 ### BigStepContParallel.thy
   * combination of traces
-  * Hoare rules for parallel between continuous assertions and discrete assertions
+  * Inference rules for parallel between continuous assertions and discrete assertions

-### BigStepInterryptParallel.thy
+### BigStepInterruptParallel1.thy and BigStepInterruptParallel2.thy and BigStepInterruptParallel3.thy
   * combination of traces
-  * Hoare rules for parallel between interrupt assertions
+  * Inference rules for parallel between interrupt assertions

 ### BigStepContinuousEx.thy and InterruptEx.thy
   * some simple examples

 ### BigstepRec.thy
   * assertions of rep hcsp in lfp form

+### BigstepProp.thy
+  * Inference rules from assertions to properties

 ### C.thy
   * proof the case CCS